ececilla/WorizonJsonRpc/README.md

 The **proxy api** creates a stub object that exposes a local interface ,when indeed it's remote, so calls are pretended to be local.
 To use the proxy api, the Java interface that mimics the remote service MUST be annotated as *@Remote*.
 The proxy api uses a set of annotations to tweak the representation of the json request to fit your marshalling needs.

-Following you can find an example of the proxy api and it's related annotations:
+Following you can find several examples of the proxy api and it's related annotations:

 ```java